handlebargh/yatto/README.md

 Every color accepts a light and a dark value for either light or dark terminal themes.

-If you feel like sharing your theme, just post it in an issue and I'll be happy to add it to the repository.
+If you feel like sharing your theme, just post it in an issue, and I'll be happy to add it to the repository.

 You can also choose from one of the [predefined form themes](https://github.com/charmbracelet/huh?tab=readme-ov-file#themes).
 The following config values are supported: